MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ## Summary

-In this chapter you added Mesh features that empower participants in your experience to do the following:
+In this chapter, you used Mesh Visual Scripting to add features that empower participants in your experience to do the following:

 1. Press a button that causes an educational video about wind turbines to play.

-2. Step onto a platform that triggers the display of an info dialog about wind turbines.
+2. Press a button that triggers the display of an info dialog about wind turbines.

 3. Press a button that teleports the participant from the ground up to